Menu

 Description

-The course is a systematic study of the function of internal animal systems, from the cellular to the organ-system level.
-Particular emphasis will be placed on processes supporting organismal homeostasis, with examples from animals commonly found in wild and captive veterinary care.
-Throughout the term, you will investigate how environmental differences dictate the physiological strategies and responses of animals, including consequences to their health and well-being.
-Additional work will be focused on processes to collect physiological data, including analysis and interpretation for use in care of their health.
+The course is a systematic study of the function of internal animal systems, from the cellular to the organ-system level, with particular emphasis on thermoregulation and the circulatory, respiratory, endocrine, and nervous systems.
+Special focus will be placed on processes supporting organismal homeostasis, with examples from animals commonly found in wild and captive veterinary care in aquatic and terrestrial environments.
+Throughout the term, students will investigate how environmental challenges to homeostasis dictate the physiological strategies and responses of animals, including consequences to their health and well-being.
+Students will also focus on the evaluation of data collection methodologies for use in research and veterinary care.

 Pre Reqs: